Santa Clara, California: Geography

 Santa Clara is drained by three seasonal creeks, all of which empty into the southern portion of San Francisco Bay; these creeks are San Tomas Aquino Creek, Saratoga Creek, and Calabazas Creek.

-There are some significant biological resources within the city including habitat for the burrowing owl, a species of special concern in California due to reduction in habitat from urban development during the latter 20th century.
+There are some significant biological resources within the city, including habitat for the burrowing owl, a species of special concern in California due to habitat reduction from urban development during the latter 20th century.
 This owl uses burrows created by ground squirrels and prefers generally level grasslands and even disturbed areas.
-Coyotes have also become active in the area in recent years.
+Coyotes have also become active in the area as of 2019.

-According to the U.S. Census Bureau, the city covers an area of 18.4 sqmi, all of it land.
+According to the U.S. Census Bureau, the city covers an area of 18.4 sqmi, all land.

 Climate

 The average daily temperatures in July range from 82 F to 53 F. Winters are mild, with the mean daily temperatures in January ranging from 58 F to 38 F. Most of the annual rainfall comes in the winter months; the summer months are generally rainless.